 Top 12 – Global 5G Tower Companies

-in the 5G Magazine
+See the Tower comparison table in the 5G Magazine

 Skyscrapers’ have been dominating the skyline of most of the major cities in the last couple of decades but what has been striking is the appearance of Telco Towers.
 Red blinking dots over the horizon under a clear sky is quite an indicator.
 The densification of telco towers will fuel 5G, which will mean Tower companies need to find logistics and infrastructure to deploy the 5G technology.